leonore/deep-learning-for-immune-cells/timelog.md

 ### 15 Oct 2019
 * *1 hour* Reading about why my autoencoder might be failing
 * *0.5 hour* Setting up access to university's computer cluster
-* *2 hour* Following a tutorial to visualise my model's filters
+* *1 hour* Following a tutorial to visualise my model's filters
+* *2 hours* Trying to improve model performance by tuning parameters, reading about models

+### 16 Oct 2019
+* *1 hour* Tuning convolutional layers parameters to try and get better results

+### 17 Oct 2019
+* *1 hour* Trying to move to Google Colab for GPU speedup; issues with using local files
+* *0.5 hour* Tuning autoencoder layers; seeing improvement in performance
+* *0.5 hour* Working on a function to display before/after images in subplots